Interpreter Resources

 • The consecutive portion requires the interpreter to interpret English language questions into the non-English language and vice versa.

-Sign language interpreters: The State Court Administrator has recognized the Legal Specialist Certificate in sign language as the highest level of certification currently available from the Registry of Interpreters for the Deaf.
-The Registry awards the certificate to interpreters who have demonstrated entry-level legal interpreting competence by passing written and performance exams.
-Certificate holders should be considered more qualified to interpret in legal settings than sign language interpreters holding generalist certificates only.
-Sign language interpreters who obtain the certificate and complete all requirements for inclusion on the statewide roster can apply for certification in the Minnesota state court system.
+Sign language interpreters: The State Court Administrator recognizes the Special Certificate: Legal in sign language as the highest level of certification supported by the Registry of Interpreters for the Deaf (RID).
+The Registry Certificate holders are considered more qualified to interpret in legal settings than sign language interpreters holding generalist certificates only.
+Sign language interpreters who obtain the certificate or the Texas BEI Court Interpreter Certification and complete all requirements for inclusion on the statewide roster can apply for certification in the Minnesota state court system.

 Minnesota's courts are in great need for competent and certified American Sign Language interpreters.
 Interpreters are required to complete all requirements for inclusion on the statewide roster, as well as maintain certification by the Registry of Interpreters for the Deaf or the National Association for the Deaf with: